dedbox/racket-template/README.md

-Template macros combine the flexibility of [template meta-programming](https://en.wikipedia.org/wiki/Template_metaprogramming) with the safety of Racket's hygienic macro system.
+Template macros combine the flexibility of [template meta-programming](https://en.wikipedia.org/wiki/Template_metaprogramming) with the safety of Racket's hygienic macro sub-system.

 Template variables are resolved *before* expansion by selectively rewriting the input text.
 The extra flexibility makes escaping to the expanding